 Medicare Eating Disorders | Eating Disorders Victoria

-Medicare eating disorders
+Medicare and eating disorders

 Changes introduced by the Australian Government on November 1st 2019 mean that some people with eating disorders will have access to an evidence-based, best practice model of treatment.
 This will be known as an Eating Disorder Plan (EDP) and involves Medicare subsidies for 20 sessions with a dietitian and up to 40 sessions with a mental health clinician over a 12 month period.
 This page has been created to guide you step-by-step through these changes.